TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/15 - Ezra/Ezra 8/Ezra 8.8.md

 ---

-And of the sons of Shephatiah, Zebadiah the son of Michael; and with him fourscore males.
+Of the sons of Shephatiah, Zebadiah the son of Michael; and with him eighty males.